nDmitry/grunt-postcss/README.md

 * `prev` (string or `false`): a path to a directory where a previous sourcemap is (e.g. `path/`).
 By default, PostCSS will try to find a previous sourcemap using a path from the annotation comment (or using the annotation comment itself if the map is inlined).
 You can also set this option to `false` to delete the previous sourcemap.
 * `inline` (boolean): whether a sourcemap will be inlined or not.
 By default, it will be the same as a previous sourcemap or inlined.
-* `annotation` (boolean or string): indicates that PostCSS should add annotation comments to the output CSS.
-By default, PostCSS will always add a comment with a path to a sourcemap unless it is inlined or the input CSS does not have an annotation comment.
-By default, PostCSS presumes that you want to save sourcemaps next to your output CSS files, but you can ovverride this behavior and set another path as a string value for the option.
+* `annotation` (boolean or string): by default, PostCSS will always add annotation comments with a path to a sourcemap file unless it is inlined or the input CSS does not have an annotation comment.
+PostCSS presumes that you want to save sourcemaps next to your output CSS files, but you can override this behavior and set a path to a directory as a string value for the option.
 * `sourcesContent` (boolean): whether original file contents (e.g. Sass sources) will be included to a sourcemap.
 By default, it's `true` unless a sourcemap from a previous compilation step has the original contents missing.

 #### options.diff